MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M05_Configuring_Agent_Pools_and_Understanding_Pipeline_Styles.md

 1. On the **Create New Project** page, click **Navigate to project**.

-#### Task 2: Install Visual Studio Code

-In this task, you will install Visual Studio Code.
-If you have already implemented these prerequisites, you can proceed directly to the next task.

-1. If you don't have Visual Studio Code installed yet, from the web browser window, navigate to the [Visual Studio Code download page](https://code.visualstudio.com/), download it, and install it.

 #### Task 3: Prepare the lab environment for image deployment

 In this task, you will prepare your lab environment for deployment of an image that will be used to provision a self-hosted agent.